GoogleCloudPlatform/core-solution-services/components/frontend_react/README.md

 ## Add Google identity provider

 Add Google as an identity provider.
-You can do this in the [GCP console](https://console.cloud.google.com/customer-identity/providers?referrer=search&project=[your-project-id]) or in the [Firebase console](https://firebase.corp.google.com/project/your-project-id/authentication/providers).
+You can do this in the [GCP console](https://console.cloud.google.com/customer-identity/providers) or in the [Firebase console](https://console.firebase.google.com/).
+In firebase, navigate to Build > Authentication > Sign-in Method.

 ## Install dependencies
 Execute all commands below from the `components/frontend_react/src` directory.
+You only need to install dependencies once, unless you update the app.

 ```bash
 npm install
 ```

 ## Build for production
+You should build the app on first deploy, and every time you make updates to the app.

 ```bash
 npm run build